 What are some things you can do to create a culture of innovation?

 Matt: When it comes to innovation, sales and marketing are on the forefront of what’s happening with our customers, and as I mentioned we’re customer-driven innovation.
 Ultimately that innovation needs to get to our developers so we can build the software appropriately.
-It’s one of the things that we find that sometimes it’s a vacuum.
+It’s one of the things that we find that sometimes is a vacuum.
 Development will be off working on something that they think is cool, but it doesn’t really have a lot of correlation to what our customers need or the way trends are going.
 So we definitely want to find a way to better bridge that gap between development and sales and marketing, where we’re kind of hearing about the innovation, and then actually making it happen.

 What's the most unconventional thing you have done to get creative inspiration?